CommerceExperts/open-commerce-search/docs/integration_guideline.md

 #### Product Variants

 For an e-commerce environment sometimes products come with different variants, but all should be considered as single entity and also as a single hit in the search result.
-To achieve that, the `Document` model is extended to a `Product` which bascially is a Document with sub-documents added at the `variants` property, where each is again a simple document.
+To achieve that, the `Document` model is extended to a `Product` which basically is a Document with sub-documents added at the `variants` property, where each is again a simple document.

 Note:
 Although you can import categories on variant level, its not possible to use the for faceting.
 Categories are only used for facetting on product level.